 If fog and sweet smells are filling your Mustang’s cabin and the source is not donuts and coffee, your heater box could be in trouble.
-Use this step-by-step guide and video to rebuild or replace your classic Mustang’s heater box.
+Use this step-by-step guide and video to replace your classic Mustang’s heater box.
 We’ll show you how it’s done using a 1965-1966 Mustang heater box rebuild kit and a new heater box assembly.
 If your heater box is not beyond repair, be sure to check out our classic Mustang heater box rebuild guide.

 Before You Get Started